 The OneSpirit Interfaith Foundation refuses to discriminate or marginalise people on the basis of age, disability, race, gender, nationality, religion, sexuality, income or any other distinction.

 We welcome and work with people in a way that fully accepts their uniqueness and respects their differences.
-A significant proportion of our ordained ministers are gay, lesbian or bisexual.
+A significant proportion of our ordained ministers identify somewhere on the LGBTQ+ rainbow.
 For some of us, this ready acceptance of our sexuality was an important aspect in being trained by OneSpirit.
-Several of us work largely or exclusively within the gay, lesbian, bisexual and transgendered communities.
+Several of our ministers work largely or exclusively within the LGBTQ+ community.

-All OneSpirit ministers will respect and accept your sexuality.
-Our ministers are available to support you through:
+They, and all OneSpirit ministers, are available to support you through:

 - Conducting wedding and civil partnership ceremonies with a spiritual dimension

 - Relationship counselling

 - Bereavement counselling

 - Support around sexual healing or abuse (we will never seek to change your sexual identity)

 There is a network for all LGBT students and ministers within the OneSpirit Interfaith Foundation.
 The following members of the network are also on the Register of Interfaith Ministers: